kc127/kc127/README.md

 ### Hi, I am Kanchan.

-I am a software engineer at Microsoft!
+I am a full stack software engineer!
 I enjoy working in teams to develop meaningful applications using agile workflow and iterative development.
 My experience involves building scalable, customer focused web applications with React, Node/Express, MongoDB, MySQL, AWS, Docker to name a few.

 Practicing kindness and empathy, among other principles are very important to me.